omeka/omeka-s-enduser/docs/admin/users.md

 ![Batch edit users page](adminfiles/users_batch2.png)

-On the right hand side of the page are the emails for the users you are editing and to whom any changes you make will be applied.
+On the right side of the page are the emails for the users you are editing and to whom any changes you make will be applied.

 On this page you can: